SuperNinjaCat5/pcb/README.md

 # 🐱 PCB Cat 🐱

-When you press the button located at the cat's nose, its eyes (two LEDs) light up, forming a glowing smile.
-The cat’s grin is etched into the PCB design itself and brought to life by the LEDs.
+When you press the button located at the cat's nose, its eyes (two LEDs) light up.

 ---